 Description: This hamster IgG fraction was purified by affinity chromatography from normal Golden Syrian hamster serum.

-Applications Reported: Golden Syrian Hamster IgG Isotype Control PE-Cy7 has been reported for use in flow cytometric analysis.
+Applications Reported: Golden Syrian hamster IgG isotype control has been reported for use in surface and intracellular flow cytometric analysis.

-Applications Tested: Golden Syrian Hamster IgG Isotype Control PE-Cyanine7 has been tested by flow cytometric analysis of mouse splenocytes.
-This should be used at the same concentration as the experimental antibody.
-This can be used at less than or equal to 1 µg per test.
+Applications Tested: This Golden Syrian hamster IgG isotype control has been tested by flow cytometric analysis of mouse splenocytes and can be used at less than or equal to 1 µg per test.
 A test is defined as the amount (µg) of antibody that will stain a cell sample in a final volume of 100 µL.
 Cell number should be determined empirically but can range from 10^5 to 10^8 cells/test.
-It is recommended that the antibody be carefully titrated for optimal performance in the assay of interest.
+It is recommended that the antibody be carefully titrated for optimal performance in other applications.

 Filtration: 0.2 µm post-manufacturing filtered.